Eco-friendly ideas for the home that could save you money

 Upgrade to energy efficient appliances

-Changes in energy labels came into force in March 2021, which got rid of lots of confusing ratings at the upper end of the scale, Which? now suggests looking for a fridge-freezer with an energy label of D or above.
+Fridge-freezers consume power all day long, so it's worth upgrading to a newer, more energy-efficient one if you can.
+Changes in energy labels came into force in March 2021, which got rid of lots of confusing ratings at the upper end of the scale.
+Which? now suggests looking for a fridge-freezer with an energy label of D or above.

 Switch to an electric or induction hob

-We don't need to remind you that gas is an extremely expensive commodity and burning natural gases to produce energy creates carbon dioxide and greenhouse emissions that damage the environment.
-So it's no wonder more people are switching to electric or induction hobs, which are easier to control than gas hobs and work well at lower temperatures.
+Gas is an extremely expensive commodity and burning natural gases to produce energy creates greenhouse emissions that damage the environment.
+So, it's no wonder more people are switching to electric or induction hobs, which are easier to control and work well at lower temperatures.

-Induction hobs also have lower energy consumption than gas hobs, making them cheaper to run.
-This is because all the power goes into the pan and none is wasted in the air between.
-In fact, according to Cookery Space, 85-90% of the energy goes directly into cooking when using an induction hob, compared to 65-70% on a gas hob.
+Induction hobs also have lower energy consumption, making them cheaper to run.
+This is because all the power goes into the pan and none is wasted in the air.
+In fact, according to Cookery Space, 85% to 90% of the energy goes directly into cooking when using an induction hob, compared to 65%-70% when using a gas hob.
 Even better, the cost of purchasing the two is very similar.

 Ways to save money and add value to your home